Ryan-Palmer/ryan-palmer.github.io/docs/_posts/2025-11-03-doc-extraction-with-agent-framework.md

 ---

 # TL;DR
-- Microsoft Agent Framework allows you to create and orchestrate agents using local or remote LLMs
+- Creating and orchestrating agent workflows using local or remote LLMs in .NET is easy with Microsoft Agent Framework
-- Extracting, storing and searching document info is supported by the SDKs but a challenging problem to tackle
+- Extracting, storing and searching document info is a challenging problem to tackle
-- The OpenAI Responses API in Azure AIFoundry provides enterprise grade access to frontier models
+- The OpenAI Responses API in Azure AI Foundry provides enterprise grade access to frontier models

-# The task
+# Introduction

 At [Wieldmore](https://www.wieldmore.com/) I was presented with a challenging but tractable task.